HexHive/OSTEP-slides/23-concurrency.md

 # Semaphores/spin locks/CVs are equivalent

-* Each can be implemented through a combination of the other mechanisms
+* Each can be implemented through a combination of the others
-* Depending on the use-case one may be more performant than the other
+* Depending on the use-case, performance will vary
     * How often is the critical section executed?
     * How many threads compete for a critical section?
     * How long is the lock taken?

 ---

+# Book chapters

+* Concurrency/Locking: OSTEP 28-30
+* Concurrency/Semaphores: OSTEP 30-32

+---

 # Concurrency summary

-* Spin lock, CV, and semaphore synchronize multiple threads/processes
+* Spin lock, CV, and semaphore synchronize multiple threads
     * Spin lock: atomic access, no ordering, spinning
     * Condition variable: atomic access, queue, OS primitive
     * Semaphore: shared access to critical section with (int) state